-- 1. What are the advantages of contract performance monitoring? - 2.
-Identify appropriate contract performance Indicators - 3.
-How would you set up a contract performance monitoring system?
 When there are about ten minutes of the session time left, ask for groups to volunteer to have one of their members offer some comments on their discussion, according to the Discussion Guide.
 As far as possible, let students offer comment and clarification, intervening only when there are errors or lack of answers.

-Discussion Guide for Session 13, Activity 3
+Discussion Guide for Session 14, Activity 3

-For ten minutes you will work in groups of four or five to discuss the three topics listed below from Activity 3 and the recent slides you studied.
+For ten minutes you will work in groups of four or five to discuss the five key topics listed below from Activity 3 and the recent slides you studied.